 - How you spend your free time

-- What you want to learn or grow into
+- What you want to learn or how you want to grow

-Make note of your answer before you begin selecting your images.
+Make note of your answers before you begin selecting your images.

 b.
 Do you want one board or multiple boards for different areas of your life?

-Some people prefer to make several small boards to visualize several categories of desires, while others prefer to make one large board that encompasses everything desired.
+Some people prefer to make several smaller boards to visualize different life categories, while others prefer to make one large board that combines everything.

-Keep in mind that you’ll need to place this board in a visible area that you see every day.
+Keep in mind that you’ll need to place your board to a visible area that you see every day.
 For a small space, don’t buy a huge, poster board.
-If you’re picky about design and want your board to match your decor, consider that as well.
+If you’re picky about the design and want your board to match your decor, consider that as well.

 c.
 What type of images will you use (printed or actual photographs)?
 And where will you source them from?

 You can source the images you’re going to use from: